 In about 1883 the Kenyons moved into town, where Capt.
 Kenyon worked at the Oregon Improvement Company sawmill at 2nd & King.
 His occupation was “joiner,” similar to carpenter but unlike a carpenter who works on-site and frames houses, a joiner works in a workshop and makes wood components.
 DeWitt Kenyon’s occupation was listed as a sash and door maker.

 While living in town Viola Kenyon taught at Seattle’s Central School; she is on Bagley’s History of Seattle list of teachers for the 1883-84 school year.
 Prof. E.S.
 Ingraham, first superintendent of Seattle Schools, would have known of Mrs. Kenyon’s work at Weedin School in the 1870’s and early 1880’s.
-It was said that Prof. Ingraham knew every family in town, and for that reason he had been put in charge of the federal census of 1880 in Seattle.
+It was said that Prof. Ingraham knew every family, and for that reason he had been put in charge of the federal census of 1880 in Seattle.
 It is probably due to his exacting oversight that native Americans and other minorities, such as the Chinese, were included on the census of 1880.
-Prof. Ingraham was later “pressured out of” his job as superintendent of schools because of his opposition to the expulsion of the Chinese from Seattle in 1886.
+Prof. Ingraham was later “pressured out of” his job as superintendent of schools because he opposed the expulsion of the Chinese from Seattle in 1886 (see source notes at the end of this article.)

 During their years of living in Seattle the Kenyons kept busy with the Washington Territory branch of the Grand Army of the Republic.
 The GAR was a nationwide veteran’s organization for Union soldiers, and from the 1860’s to the 1890’s it was a powerful political movement.
 The GAR was responsible for establishing May 30th as Memorial Day, originally intended to commemorate the dead of the Civil War.
 The GAR set the historical precedent for establishing the normal retirement age at 65, a decision made by the Civil War pension board in 1890.